teralove/no-directional-skills/README.md

 ## Avoid Mod Conflicts

-- When you run Skill-prediction and No-directional-skills together, your skills will not work!
-- Cooldowns will activate but your characters will not actually perform their skills!
+- When you run Skill-prediction and No-directional-skills together, your directional skills will not work!
+Cooldowns will activate but your character will not actually perform their skills.
 - gkm and EventEmitters2 folders can be left in the "tera-proxy/node_modules" folder, but you'll need to swap out either skill-prediction or no-directional-skills to get either one to work properly.

 ## Dependencies: